 After full two days of exploring, I’m sure you’ll want to have a more laid-back kind of day.
 Plus, it’s a great time to buy some souvenirs or presents for your friends and family.

 For a bit of gastronomic experience, head towards the Jewish Quarter.
 This is where you will experience the best of Hungarian dishes can offer.
 I would recommend checking out Cupakos Restaurant.
-It is a
+It is a butcher shop style restaurant where you will taste the best Hungarian sausages and delicious fresh sourdough bread on the side.

 You can wander around the streets of the quarter for an hour or so.
-The best way to explore this side of the city is simply by getting lost in small and narrow streets.
+The best way to explore this side of the city is simply getting lost in small and narrow streets.
 You will find the best gems this way!

 For handmade souvenirs and presents, head over to Central Market which is right next to the Fovam Ter metro station.
 It can get quite busy during the days as this is the place all locals go to for fresh fruits, vegetables and other products.